JeremyDsilva/MazeSolver/README.md

 <pre><code>list<Coordinates> cord = p.getCordinatePath();</code></pre>

-To add your own path finding algorithm, inherit the Path class.
+A* is implemented using Manhattan distance.
+To add your own pathfinding algorithm, inherit the Path class.

 ### Example folder and Animations